How to create a successful social media strategy

 Social media is key to marketing in this digital age, helping businesses drive growth, engage with customers and clients, build trust and tell their brand stories.

-“These days, every company should view themselves as a media company in addition to their primary business activity,” says BDC Senior Business Advisor Daniel Asfaha.
+“These days, every company should view themselves as a media company in addition to their primary business activity,” says Daniel Asfaha, Manager, Partnerships at BDC, formerly in Advisory Services, where he helped companies with their growth.
 “It doesn’t matter if you’re just starting out or well established, social media can help you achieve your business goals.”

 But seeing results requires being strategic and intentional about what, how and when your business posts.
 This is where a social media marketing strategy can help

 What is social media marketing?

 User numbers on social media platforms have grown exponentially in recent years.
 Facebook reported having 196 million monthly active users in Canada and the U.S. in the third quarter of 2022.
 With numbers like those, it’s easy to understand why social media platforms are great for marketing.
 But it would be a mistake to see them as nothing more than tools to drive sales.